dazza5000/meetup-api-retrofit/README.md

-# JRebel4AndroidGettingStarted
+# Meetup API with Retrofit
-This is a sample application to see how JRebel for Android works
+This is a sample application to see explore the Meetup API with Retrofit 2